yangliu9527/object_slam/README.md

 ```
 git clone https://github.com/yangliu9527/object_slam
 ```
 There are some thirdparty files we can not upload due to the size.
 Users can copy them from [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2).
-Two directories need to be copy: Thirdparty and Vocabulary
+Two directories need to be copy: Thirdparty and Vocabulary.

 We provide a script `build.sh` to build the *Thirdparty* libraries and *ObjectSLAM*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:
 ```
 cd object_slam